Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

 '-0' stands for 'deauth', 10 is the number of times to issue, '-a' signals the MAC address for the Access Point, and '-c' signals the MAC address of a connected client.
-Aireplay creates packets that look like the come from the Access Point that are directed to a client.
+Aireplay creates packets that look like they come from the Access Point that are directed to a client.
 These packets contain a deauthentication message which disconnects the client from the AP.
-If the client had the 'connect automatically' option checked on their device, the client will scan for networks again, find one they know, and connect to it completely on its own.
+If the client has the 'connect automatically' option checked on their device, the device will scan for networks again, find one they know, and connect to it completely on its own.
 Airodump in the other terminal sees the connection and saves the handshake.
 No waiting involved!

 ![aireplay-ng](/images/Capturing-Packets-Aircrack/20-handshake.png)

-Airodump confirms this at the top 'status bar', as we see 'WPA handshake: 40:16:7E:BF:6C:A8'.
+Airodump confirms this capture at the top 'status bar', as we see 'WPA handshake: 40:16:7E:BF:6C:A8'.
 Stop airodump and close the terminal.
 We have successfully captured our handshake, and can now crack the password.

 # Cracking

-To crack with aircrack and with most other programs, you need a dictionary or output from another program (such as Crunch).
+To crack with aircrack and with most other programs, you need either a dictionary or output from another program (such as Crunch).
 A dictionary (or wordlist) is simply a file containing potential passwords.
 You can create your own by making a .txt file, writing your password in it and saving it.
 You can download dictionaries on the web at many places.
 I will use the RockYou.txt dictionary to crack my password.

 In the terminal, type `sudo aircrack-ng -w wordlists/Rock* pcaps/test*.cap`

 '-w' signals the location of the dictionary, and the last argument is always the location of the .cap file.
-In most linux distros, the \* character stands for 'wildcard', meaning it will search for files beginning with anything before the \*.
+In most linux distros, the \* character stands for 'wildcard', meaning it will search for files beginning with anything before the \* and ending with anything after.

  ![aircrack](/images/Capturing-Packets-Aircrack/21-aircrack-command.png)